aws-neuron/aws-neuron-sdk/release-notes/neuron-tools.md

 This documents lists the release notes for AWS Neuron tools.
 Neuron tools are used for debugging, profiling and gathering inferentia system information.

+# [1.0.6554.0]

+Date: 3/26/2020

+## Summary

+Fixed the issue where neuron-top was negatively impacting inference throughput.

+## Major New Features

+N/A

+## Resolved Issues

+* neuron-top no longer has a measurable impact on inference throughput regardless of instance size.
+  * This version of neuron-top requires Neuron Runtime version 1.0.6222.0 or newer.
+Backwards compatibility will be fixed in the next release.
+* neuron-top now correctly shows when a model is unloaded.

+## Known Issues and Limitations

+* neuron-top has a visible screen stutter as the number of loaded models increases above 40.
+This is only a visual issue with no impact on performance.
+The issue is caused by the re rendering the UI on screen refresh.
+We will fix this in a future release.

 # [1.0.5832.0]

 Date: 2/27/2020